 - A simple list of total messages by each user.
 Try selecting a user of interest and the report will cross filter to show you threads, file views, and statistics of conversations that person has participated in.

-This page is designed to provide the information you need to prune Yammer communities.
+This page provides the information you need to prune Yammer communities.
 Too many communities can dilute your audience’s attention.
-The right half allows you to filter to communities that have not had a message for a certain period.
+The right half allows you to filter to communities without a message for a certain period.

 - Total communities and engaged communities stacked beside each other.
-Ideally all communities will have activity, so the teal and blue portions are the same size.
-You can spot community dilution if the percentage of engaged communities are decreasing.
+Ideally, all communities will have activity, so the teal and blue portions are the same sizes.
+You can spot community dilution if the percentage of engaged communities is decreasing.